luminix-cms/backend/docs/basics/api-reference.md

 });
 ```

-> **Tip**: Only fillable attributes will be set.
-Add validation rules for data integrity.
+> **Tip**: Only fillable attributes will be set by default.
+Consider [adding validation rules](validation.md) for data integrity, or [overriding the controller](customize-endpoints.md#add-model-specific-controllers) to have more control over the creation process.

 ### Retrieving a Single Record: `GET /{$prefix}/{$modelSlug}/{{primary_key}}`